 12-1572.
 Application for writ of garnishment for monies or property

-A writ of garnishment shall be issued pursuant to this article after the judgment creditor or a person in his behalf makes an application in writing.
+A writ of garnishment shall be issued pursuant to this article after the judgment creditor or a person on the judgment creditor's behalf makes an application in writing.
 The application shall contain the following:

 1. A statement that the applicant is a judgment creditor.